 This equation is called the Dirac equation.
-Note that $\psi$ is a four-element vector.
+The wave function ψ is represented by a four-element vector.
 We call it a bi-spinor or Dirac spinor.
 We shall see later that the solutions of the Dirac equation have four degrees of freedom, corresponding to spin-up and spin-down for a particle and its anti-particle.

-The Dirac equation is actually a set of 4 coupled differential equations, or even more explicit, in the Dirac-Pauli representation,
+The Dirac equation is a set of 4 coupled differential equations, for each